14000 Due Process and Release of Information

 14341 Notification of Judge’s Decision

 If the ALJ sustains the APS findings, the district director, in coordination with the regional attorney, approves the manner and content of the release of information.
-However, DFPS releases the finding as outlined in 14350 Release of Findings in Non-EMR Cases, before the deadline to file the motion for a rehearing in compliance with the ALJ’s order.
+However, DFPS releases the finding as outlined in 14350 Release of Findings in Due Process Cases, before the deadline to file the motion for a rehearing in compliance with the ALJ’s order.

 The ALJ sends a copy of the decision to the following people:

-- Designated perpetrator or his or her representative.
+• Designated perpetrator or his or her representative.

-- Attorney representing DFPS, who then sends the decision to the district director or designee.
+• Attorney representing DFPS, who then sends the decision to the district director or designee.

-- Updates the designated perpetrator’s status in IMPACT, if appropriate.
+• Updates the designated perpetrator’s status in IMPACT, if appropriate.

-- Determines and approves the manner, timing, and content of the release of information, in coordination with the regional attorney.
+• Determines and approves the manner, timing, and content of the release of information, in coordination with the regional attorney.

-- Files the ALJ’s decision in the paper case file or uploads it to OneCase.
+• Files the ALJ’s decision in the paper case file or uploads it to OneCase.

-The designated perpetrator may be offered additional due process through the State Office of Administrative Hearing courts.
-(Texas Government Code, Chapter 2001).
+The designated perpetrator may be offered additional due process through the State Office of Administrative Hearing courts (Texas Government Code, Chapter 2001).

-If a rehearing is denied or sustains the finding, the designated perpetrator may request judicial review of the ALJ’s finding as outlined in 14476 Judicial Review.
+If a rehearing is denied or sustains the finding of Valid, the sustained perpetrator may request judicial review of the ALJ’s finding in accordance with Texas Government Code, Chapter 2001.171.

-14350 Release of Findings in Non-EMR Cases
+14350 Release of Findings in Due Process Cases

-- The designated perpetrator’s employer.
+• The designated perpetrator’s employer.

-- Anyone else who allows the designated perpetrator access to vulnerable adults or children.
+• Anyone else who allows the designated perpetrator access to vulnerable adults or children.

 Before disclosing case information or investigation findings to other entities, the APS specialist refers to 15100 Disclosure and Release of Case Information.